camdzic/blackjack-bot/README.md

 * Play blackjack with the bot
 * Can be played in user's DMs or in a server
+* Decks are not shuffled after each round so card counting is possible (each player has their own deck)
 * Slash commands
 * Image generation for the board and cards